Nest Audio review: A welcome upgrade for Google's flagship smart speaker

 Still, credit where credit is due.
 Google delivered on sound and style.
 The Nest Audio is an improvement in every way, and it brings the last of Google's original products into the new Google Nest era.
 I have no qualms recommending this speaker to anyone looking for Google Assistant smarts and great sound for a reasonable price.
 If you haven't committed to a smart home ecosystem yet and you're in the market for a smart speaker, you might wait a few weeks to see how the new Amazon Echo speaker compares with this one before making a purchase.

-Discuss: Google Nest Audio review: A welcome upgrade for Google's flagship smart speaker
+Discuss: Nest Audio review: Google's new smart speaker is an improvement in every way

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.